-When a boat is not going to be used for a long period of time (more than 3 weeks) then steps should be taken to ensure that the batteries are properly maintained to mitigate low voltage issues in the future.
+When a boat is not going to be used for a long period of time (more than 3 weeks), then steps should be taken to ensure that the batteries are properly maintained to mitigate low voltage issues in the future.

-A battery "maintainer" smart charger (available as an option on some models) should be in use anytime the boat is not operational.
+A battery "maintainer" (smart charger) should be in use anytime the boat is not operational.
 Primarily this is done through shore power, but a dedicated battery maintainer can be used directly to a battery if warranted (i.e., boat not equipped with shore power, shore power unavailable, etc.).
 Be sure the battery maintainer is matched to the battery technology in use (sealed lead acid, absorbed glass mat, etc.) and is only used on the appropriate number of batteries.

-Adequate ventilation is always a consideration when batteries are being charged due to the production of $O_2$ and $H_2$ (oxygen and hydrogen), even with sealed batteries.
+Adequate ventilation is always a consideration when batteries are being charged due to the production of O_2 and H_2 (oxygen and hydrogen), even with sealed batteries.
 Regardless of where the batteries are located, ensure there is sufficient ventilation where a battery is being charged.